kimble/spock-httpd-mock/README.md

 Spock httpd mock
 ================

 My first attempt at writing a [Spock](http://www.spockframework.org/) extension.
-It uses [NanoHTTPD](http://elonen.iki.fi/code/nanohttpd/), to set up a http server for unit testing.
-NanoHTTPD is a tiny, one file Java server perfect for this purpose.
+Jetty is used to set up a http server for unit testing.
+The first version of this plugin used NanoHTTPD as I thought that Jetty would be to slow for unit testing.
+It turns out that Jetty starts and stops a lot faster that I had thought!

 Example
 -------

+    class ExampleSpec extends Specification {

         @HttpServerCfg(port=5000)
         HttpServer server = Mock()

         def "example for readme"() {
             given: "http builder client instead of acutal code under test" HTTPBuilder http = new HTTPBuilder("http://localhost:5000")

             when: "we execute a simple http get request with one parameter" String response = http.get(path: '/helloService', query: [ name: "Spock" ])

-        then: "/helloService is requested on the server with name = spock" 1 * server.request("get", "/helloService", { it["name"] == "Spock" }, _) >> "Hello Spock!"
+            then: "/helloService is requested on the server with name = spock" 1 * server.request("/helloService", { it.params.name == "Spock" }) >> new HttpResponseStub(responseBody: "Hello Spock!")

             and: "we got the return value we specified on the mock" response == "Hello Spock!"
+        }

     }